Days out and activities for SEND children and young people

 See if you're eligible and how to apply for a CEA card.

 Growing up with a brother or sister with SEND doesn't mean life changes.
-Siblings can have a lot in common, like how they communicate, their favourite days out, or their favourite games.
+Siblings can have a lot in common.
+They share how they communicate, their favorite days out, and their favorite games.
 The positives are endless!

 Charities can provide family days out, events, activity groups plus family advice: